persapiens/Course/Project/Pipeline1.md

 ```
 # Configure jenkins and build environment
 $ pipeline setup

-_This command should create a .vault-pass file, with the password "csc-devops-2020" inside the VM to decode any vaults_.
+# This command should copy a .vault-pass file, with the password "csc-devops-2020" from the host to VM home directory.
+The .vault-pass file should be excluded from source control_.

 # Trigger a build job (named checkbox.io), wait for output, and print build log.
-$ pipeline build checkbox.io
+$ pipeline build checkbox.io -u <admin> -p <admin>

 ```

 You may find some parts of the template for [CM homework](https://github.com/CSC-DevOps/CM-Template) useful for reuse.
 For triggering the build job and retrieving the build log, you may consider using the [jenkins](https://www.npmjs.com/package/jenkins) npm package or using curl with the [remote api](https://wiki.jenkins.io/display/JENKINS/Remote+access+API).